 Hotels – especially small hotels – need to have a multi-channel digital marketing strategy to reduce heavy reliance on the OTAs.
 There are various channels for hotels to sell their rooms.
-However, a hotel’s own website and booking engine provide the greatest control over its brand positioning, image, rate, and margins.
+However, a hotel's website and booking engine provide the most considerable control over its brand positioning, image, rate, and margins.

 How Hotels Can Increase Direct Website Traffic:

 1. Provide the Best Available Rate on Hotel Site

 2. Reward your Customers for their Loyalty

 Don't just drop or increase your prices depending on the season or offer huge discounts when the occupancy is low.
 Offer special promotions to returning customers or to other deserving customers on the hotel's booking engine.
 This will increase loyalty and brand perception.

 The hotel's website should reflect the experience customers will have when going to the hotel.
 The website must also provide easy navigation, engaging photos, and relevant content.

 Hotels that have interactive pages on social media websites open up a different channel for marketing.
 Social media allows hoteliers to speak to customers and market special offers at a low cost.
 The interactive customer service experienced on social media results in consumers feeling appreciated and valued.

 6. Leverage Niche